Breast Cancer – Diagnosis, Symptoms, and Treatment

 - Cigarette smoking

-Regular exercise and a diet rich in fruits, vegetables, and lean meat (e.g., fish) can lower your risk.
+Many of the lifestyle factors that lead to overall better health such as; regular exercise and a diet rich in fruits, vegetables, and lean meat (e.g., fish) can lower your risk for any cancer, including breast cancer.

 How Common is Breast Cancer?